yaikobzeray/dev-journal/activity_log.md

 Learned about Docker BuildKit: parallel layer building and improved caching.

 *Logged at 16:36 · Commit #4 · Salzburg, Austria 🇦🇹*

+## [GRPC] Friday, 22 March 2024 — Entry 5

+Implemented gRPC interceptors (middleware) for logging and authentication in Go.

+*Logged at 16:36 · Commit #5 · Salzburg, Austria 🇦🇹*